-A Plague Tale: Innocence earns about 3 stars on a scale of five.
+A Plague Tale: Innocence earns about three stars on a scale of five.

-A Plague Tale: Innocence leaves an emotional impression with a cast of tender, beautifully rendered characters in a bleak world, but struggles to have a fully cohesive thematic bite.
+A Plague Tale: Innocence leaves an emotional impression with a cast of tender, beautifully rendered characters in a bleak world, but struggles to deliver a fully cohesive thematic bite.

 See Justin’s review policy.